|I promised Bunk I would post a 3 Stooges Christmas record in answer to this post by him earlier this week.

 Also, no info on the album “Merry (Music for) Christmas” either.

 C-SPAN coverage of Santa Claus asking Congress for a financial bailout of the North Pole – Present Giving Industry.
-If they dont approve his aid pack … watch now
+If they dont approve his aid package request, it will be the end of Christmas as we know it … watch now

 |I guess I might have figured sooner or later that Santa would get sick of the North Pole and would want to go to Hawaii, get on a surfboard, and take in a few rays.